firebears-2014/sandbox0/eggs_scrambled.md

 6. Put eggs on plate
 7. Enjoy!

-8. Optional- you can also add other things like ham, sausage, or cheese
+8. Optional- you can also add other ingrediants like:
+1. Protein- ham, sausage, cheese
+2. veggies- onions, bell peppers
+3. spice- spicy peppers, sriracha, hot sause, tabasco